 So you have a live digital marketing campaign, and you've found some digital media buys that are working for your brand.
 You developed a creative concept with your designers, and you're starting to see some clicks roll in.
 What's next?
 Today, I'd like to chat with you about the importance of testing, my testing methodologies, and share some testing ideas.

 The easy answer is - TEST YOUR CREATIVE.
 Assuming you have the volume to run more than one creative, I would launch with your two or three best creative concepts.
-Once you've collected some statistically significant data and have found a winner, you'll want to iterate that concept.
+Once you've collected some statistically significant data and have found a winner, you'll want to iterate or repeat that concept.
 It's important to isolate particular elements in your creative and do an apples-to-apples test, or what we call an A/B test.

 Let's say your creative looks something like this: